SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 qsub ./launchFROGs_v3.sh formationX
 {% endhighlight %}

-* Recovery output repertory and transfer it to your local machine using   `scp `
+* Recovery output repertory and transfer it to your local machine using Fillezila or `scp `

+if `scp` mode transgert from your local machine terminal as follow

 {% highlight bash %}
-scp
+scp -r formationX@bioinfo-master.ird.fr:/home/formationX/OUTPUT_FROGSV3/ .
 {% endhighlight %}

 -----------------------